-- Gold rings are customizable and available in yellow gold, white gold and rose gold.
+- Gold rings are available in yellow, white and rose gold.

-- Gold wedding rings are easy to resize and repair, unlike most contemporary metal rings.
+- Gold wedding rings are easy to repair and resize.

-- Gold rings hold their value and often increase in value over time.
+- Gold rings hold their value and often increase in value.

-- Because gold wedding bands are an alloy, they are not hypoallergenic.
+- Because gold wedding bands are an alloy of pure gold and other metals, they are not hypoallergenic.